benkuper/Chataigne/README.md

 ## Building the software

 Chataigne is built on top of the JUCE frameworks.
 You can find more infos about it there : http://www.juce.com Chataigne is using a modified version of JUCE.
-So basically, you just need to :
+So you first need to compile the Projucer from the modified version of JUCE instead of downloading JUCE :

   - Clone the develop-local branch from the JUCE git here : http://github.com/benkuper/JUCE
   ```
   git clone --branch=develop-local http://github.com/benkuper/JUCE
   ```
+  - In the *JUCE/extras/Projucer/Builds* folder, choose the folder depending on you system, open the solution with your IDE or make in linux.
+You can then open the new Projucer app that you just built.

   - Clone Chataigne with --recursive options to integrate organicUI and timeline modules
   ```
   git clone --recursive http://github.com/benkuper/Chataigne